OpenFunction/OpenFunction/README.md

 ## CustomResourceDefinitions

+### Events CRDs

+OpenFunction also provides an event handling framework that complements the event-driven capabilities of OpenFunction as a FaaS framework.

+You can refer to [OpenFunction Events Framework Concepts](docs/concepts/OpenFunction-events-framework.md) for more information.

 ### Core CRDs

 The core capability of OpenFunction is to enable users to develop, run and manage applications as executable function code.
 OpenFunction implements the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):